-- Next-generation Fabry chaperones; - Gene therapy protein engineering technology; - Gene therapy (e.g., Pompe, Fabry) and ERT (e.g., CDKL5) programs and their use to treat specified diseases.
-We cannot be certain, however, that issued patents will be enforceable or provide adequate protection or that pending patent applications will result in issued patents.

-• Individual patents extend for varying periods depending on the effective date of filing of the patent application or the date of patent issuance, and the legal term of the patents in the countries in which they are obtained.
+- Next-generation Fabry chaperones; - · Gene therapy protein engineering technology; - Gene therapy (e.g., Pompe, Fabry) programs and their use to treat specified diseases.
+We cannot be certain, however, that issued patents will be enforceable or provide adequate protection or that pending patent applications will result in issued patents. - Individual patents extend for varying periods depending on the effective date of filing of the patent application or the date of patent issuance, and the legal term of the patents in the countries in which they are obtained.
 Generally, patents issued in the U.S. are effective for 20 years from the earliest nonprovisional filing date.
 This period may be shortened by terminal disclaimer or further extended by patent term adjustment or extension.
 The term of foreign patents varies in accordance with provisions of applicable local law, but typically is 20 years from the earliest nonprovisional filing date.

 The U.S. Drug Price Competition and Patent Term Restoration Act of 1984, and amendments thereto, more commonly known as the Hatch-Waxman Act, provides for an extension of one patent, known as a Hatch-Waxman statutory extension, for each New Chemical Entity ("NCE") to compensate for a portion of the time spent in clinical development and regulatory review.
 However, the maximum extension is five years and the extension cannot extend the patent beyond 14 years from the New Drug Application ("NDA") approval.
 Similar extensions are available in European countries, known as Supplemental Protection Certificate ("SPC") extensions, Japan, and other countries.
-However, in the U.S. we will not know what, if any, extensions are available until a drug is approved.
 In addition, in the U.S., under provisions of the Best Pharmaceuticals for Children Act, we may be entitled to an additional six-month period of patent protection or market exclusivity for completing pediatric clinical studies in response to an FDA issued Pediatric Written Request before said exclusivities expire.

-In the fourth quarter of 2022, we received Paragraph IV Certification Notice Letters from Teva Pharmaceuticals USA, Inc. ("Teva"), Aurobindo Pharma Limited ("Aurobindo"), and Lupin Limited ("Lupin") in connection with Abbreviated New Drug Applications ("ANDA") filed with the FDA requesting approval to market generic Galafold[®].
-In November 2022, we filed four lawsuits against Teva, Lupin, and Aurobindo in the U.S. District Court for the District of Delaware for infringement of our Orange Book-listed patents and will vigorously enforce our Galafold[®] intellectual property rights.
-Lupin, Aurobindo and Teva supplemented their Paragraph IV Certifications in 2023.
+In the fourth quarter of 2022, we received Paragraph IV Certification Notice Letters from Teva Pharmaceuticals USA, Inc. ("Teva"), Aurobindo Pharma Limited ("Aurobindo"), and Lupin Limited ("Lupin") in connection with Abbreviated New Drug Applications ("ANDA") filed with the FDA requesting approval to market generic Galafold.
+In November 2022, we filed four lawsuits against Teva, Lupin, and Aurobindo in the U.S. District Court for the District of Delaware for infringement of our Orange Book-listed patents and will vigorously enforce our Galafold.
 In the fourth quarter of 2023, a stipulation order to stay litigation with respect to Lupin was ordered.
 Additionally, in the first quarter of 2024, a stipulation was filed with the court and approved by the presiding judge, whereby the parties agreed to accept our definition of the terms that were in dispute.
 As such, the scheduled Markman hearing was deemed unneeded and cancelled.
+In October 2024, the Company entered into a non-exclusive, nontransferable, royalty-free, fully paid-up license with Teva which will allow Teva to market its generic version of Galafold.
+In the United States beginning on January 30, 2037, or earlier in certain circumstances.
+In accordance with the license agreement, a consent judgment and permanent injunction was entered with the Court and all Hatch-Waxman litigation between Amicus and Teva has been terminated.
+As required by law, Amicus and Teva have submitted the confidential license agreement to the U.S. Federal Trade Commission and the U.S. Department of Justice.